 Client – defined as an organisation who may have a suitable career opportunity for one of our Candidates.
 This Client may be an active Client who is either currently working with us, a historic Client who has worked with us in the past or a prospect client who may work with us in the future.

 Data – information which is being processed by equipment operating automatically in response to instructions given for that purpose, is recorded with the intention that it should be processed by means of such equipment, is recorded as part of a relevant filing system or with the intention that it should form part of a relevant filing system or forms part of an accessible record.

-Personal data – data which relates to a living individual who can be identified from those data, or from those data and other information which is in the possession of, or is likely to come into the possession of, fdu group.
+Data subject – the person who determines the purposes for which, and the manner for which, any personal data is processed.
+Personal data – data which relates to a living individual who can be identified from that data, or from that data and other information which is in the possession of, or is likely to come into the possession of, fdu.

-FDU Ltd. – t/a fdu group and its subsidiary brands.
+FDU Group Ltd. – t/a fdu and its subsidiary brands.

 Sensitive personal data – personal data consisting of information as to the racial or ethnic origin of the data subject, political opinions, religious beliefs or other beliefs of a similar nature, me

 Users – people who use our website and register their details with us for the purposes of recruitment, either to gain employment or for the purposes of recruiting new staff.

 Job – a paid position of regular employment.

 Role – the function assumed or part played by a person or thing in a particular situation, in this case a job.